-AND GOD CREATED WOMAN — CLASSIC FILM PICK
+AND GOD CREATED WOMAN — THE CRITERION COLLECTION

 The term “sex-kitten” was coined for Brigitte Bardot for her sexually liberated role as Juliette in her [then] husband Roger Vadim’s 1956 debut film.
 Bardot’s exotic nubile beauty is in sync with her orphaned character’s rebellious disavowal of social mores in the seaside town of St. Tropez.